artem-zinnatullin/RxJavaV1V2Adapter/README.md

 * v1 `Single` to v2 `Single` and vice versa.
 * v1 `Consumable` to v2 `Consumable` and vice versa.

+Please consult [RxJava v2 README][RxJavaV2] to see how to add it to your project.

 ### TODO

 * Add  v1 `Single` <-> v2 `Single`.